Stomach Pain that Comes and Goes in Waves: Causes Explained simply.

 - Vomiting also can occur.

-- The combination of high intensity, relatively longer waves of pain together with nausea is characteristic for biliary colic.
+- The combination of high intensity, relatively longer waves of pain together with nausea is characteristic of biliary colic.

 3- Kidney and ureter pain.